 Need to take payments over the phone, but not sure which virtual terminal to choose?
-Quite a few payment providers in the UK offer virtual terminals, but only few are truly good value for a small business.
+Many payment providers in the UK offer virtual terminals, but only few are truly good value for a small business.

-Compared to card machine payments, manually typing card details is more expensive because there’s a greater risk of fraud involved when the card is not physically read in a terminal.
+Compared with card machine payments, manually typing card details is more expensive because there’s a greater risk of fraud when the card is not physically read in a terminal.

 There is, however, a lot of variation in costs between different online payment terminals.

-Some providers require a monthly fee, formal PCI-DSS documentation and fees per transaction.
+Some providers require a monthly fee and formal PCI-DSS documentation.
 Others only require the transaction fee, completely bypassing a traditional contract and subscription charges.

 What is a virtual terminal?

 So which is the right one to choose?
-We’ve discovered that every virtual credit card terminal comes with key benefits, which we’ll dig into below.
+After in-depth testing and examining user feedback, we discovered that every virtual credit card terminal comes with key benefits, which we’ll dig into below.

 Virtual credit card terminals in the UK: